simpeter/apd/docs/lab0.md

 Once you created an account and declared your group's membership, we will randomly assign one of the group member as the "group leader" and the leader can add their teammate(s).
-The group should then use that subgroup in CloudLab going forward.
+The group should then use that subgroup (e.g., when creating an experiments) going forward.

 ## Getting Started